Fliplet/fliplet-cli/docs/Data-integration-service.md

 # has already been added.
 primary_column: id

+# Choose whether the primary column should be considered case-sensitive or not.
+case_insensitive_primary_column: true

 # Define which (optional) column should be used to compare whether
 # the record has been updated on your database since it got inserted
 # to the Fliplet Data Source hence might require updating